pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Where did you write your code to manipulate LocalStorage?
 Why?

-* **Your Answer:** In the auth.js since this is more route based functionality.
+* **Your Answer:** In the auth.js since this is route based functionality.
 Separation of concerns would see App.js deal primarily with the React portion of the UI, not necessarily the routing and login functions.

 ---